industrial-edge/iih-semantics-getting-started/README.md

 ## Description
 ### Overview
 This application example describes the implementation and usage of the IIH as a central integration layer.
-It is shown how data can be read from a PLCs and get mapped on a data model.
+It is shown how data can be read from PLCs and mapped on a data model.
 This model then can be accessed by external applications via different APIs or OPC UA.

 ![Overview](docs/graphics/overview.png)

 ### General Task
-The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standardized model of information using OPC UA Companion Specifications.
-IIH maps data from the PLC to those models and makes data accessible via an OPC UA Server.
+The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standardized model of information using OPC UA companion specifications.
+The IIH maps data from the PLC to those models and makes data accessible via an OPC UA Server.
 To read data from the PLC two options are demonstrated:
 1. OPC UA Connector (Databus)
 2. SIMATIC S7+ Connector (Connectivity Suite)